I Wanna Be a Hippy: Critical reception

-British magazine Music Week gave "I Wanna Be a Hippy" two out of five, adding, "Could be a surprise hit along the lines of Rednex's Cotton Eye Joe.
+Neil Kulkarni from Melody Maker wrote, "Technohead are probably novelty-gabba but it's fun to hear the pompous solemnity of Tresor-hardbeat applied to such determinedly juvenile ends."
+The magazine's Simon Reynolds described it as "a pop-gabba stampede with a daft nursery-rhyme punk vocal about pot which sounds like Poly Styrene, but is really a sped-up Sixties folkie!"
+In a separate review, Melody Maker editor Andrew Mueller said, "'I Wanna Be a Hippy' doesn't state much beyond its title, and it states that in a giddy, panicked helium-addled voice that raises the disagreeable spectre of Lene Lovich with a bat up her ballgown."
+Music Week gave "I Wanna Be a Hippy" two out of five, adding, "Could be a surprise hit along the lines of Rednex's 'Cotton Eye Joe'.
 Relentless, speedy techno that's proving a hit across the water."

-James Hyman from the magazine's RM Dance Update rated it three out of five, saying, "With blatant references to getting high and smoking marijuana, this novelty gabba-fuelled hit has already been number one in Holland, Germany and Austria."
-Another editor, Tim Jeffery gave it five out of five, picking it as Tune of the Week.
-He commented, "If you get the European satellite music programmes you'll be familiar with this fabulously irreverant track because its brilliantly funny video, featuring ravers chasing a hippy, has been on heavy rotation for ages.
-At breakneck speed, this is pop gabba with its tongue firmly in cheek and it's been a massive hit everywhere in Europe except here. [...]
+Robbert Tilli from Music & Media wrote, "Just like their hippy predecessors, dance aficionados have already proclaimed a "summer of love"—that was in 1987.
+Now Amsterdam-based dance project Technohead is reliving the hippy rituals in more detail with its hilarious Dutch number 1 hit single [...]
+Living up to the city's liberal climate, it is an uncensored invitation to smoke cannabis."
+James Hyman from the Record Mirror Dance Update rated it three out of five, saying, "With blatant references to getting high and smoking marijuana, this novelty gabba-fuelled hit has already been number one in Holland, Germany and Austria."
+Another RM editor, Tim Jeffery gave it top score of five out of five and named it Tune of the Week, commenting, "At breakneck speed, this is pop gabba with its tongue firmly in cheek and it's been a massive hit everywhere in Europe except here [in the UK]. [...]
 Deserved to be number one in the charts, no question."

 Music video

-The music video for the song, which uses the Flamman & Abraxas mix, shows three gabbers, who Flamman & Abraxas knew from Amnesia, wearing Mokum Records shirts chasing after a hippy on a bike through Vondelpark in Amsterdam with inflatable hammers.
+The music video for "I Wanna Be a Hippy", which uses the Flamman & Abraxas mix, shows three gabbers, who Flamman & Abraxas knew from Amnesia, wearing Mokum Records shirts chasing after a hippy on a bike through Vondelpark in Amsterdam with inflatable hammers.
 The hippy eventually escapes by walking into a funhouse mirror and disappearing.
-The video was directed by Matthijs Van Heyningen Jr. In the aforementioned interview with AT5, MC Remsy revealed that after the song become a huge success, Flamman & Abraxas recruited him and the other gabbers featured in the video to form another group, which became the Party Animals.
+The video was directed by Matthijs Van Heyningen Jr. Robbert Tilli from Music & Media wrote about the video, "Anyway, seeing the video with the Benny Hill-like chase will be enough to convince the sceptics that it's only a joke."
+Record Mirror editor Tim Jeffery commented, "If you get the European satellite music programmes you'll be familiar with this fabulously irreverant track because its brilliantly funny video, featuring ravers chasing a hippy, has been on heavy rotation for ages."
+In the aforementioned interview with AT5, MC Remsy revealed that after the song become a huge success, Flamman & Abraxas recruited him and the other gabbers featured in the video to form another group, which became the Party Animals.